Basking Sharks (band)

-Basking Sharks were a synthesiser band that formed in 1980.
-Members Adrian Todd, Ged McPhail and Martyn Eames toured extensively throughout the UK.
-They used a variety of home-made electronic instruments supplemented by second hand synths that had been customised to provide unique sounds.
-On stage they always played “live” without the use of backing tracks.
-Their stage act included a slide show, films and computer visuals synced into the stage performance.
+Basking Sharks were a synthesiser band that formed in 1980 in Lancaster becoming a significant member of the scene in the city and going on to tour in the wider UK.
+Their music merged power pop with European influences and experimentation and they were notable example of British Indie Synth Pop.
+Members were Adrian Todd, Ged McPhail and Martyn Eames who used a variety of home-made electronic instruments supplemented by second hand synths that had been customised to provide unique sounds.
+On stage they always played “live” without the use of backing tracks and their stage act included a slide show, films and computer visuals synced into the stage performance.

-Their music merged power pop with European influences and experimentation.
 They produced a single, an EP and an LP, numerous videos, and live recordings.
-A 'best of' CD, Back from the Deep Water was produced in 2004.

 They supported John Peel at a Lancaster gig which prompted him to invite them to record at Maida Vale for his radio show.